isomerpages/govtech-gobusiness-main/pages/ipgrow/dennemeyer.md

 <b>Top focus areas for IA/IP services:</b> Trade Mark Agent Service, IP Intelligence and Search, IP Portfolio Management, IP Strategy Consulting, Valuation

-<b>Intellectual property awards received:</b> 2022 , Dennemeyer Group cited as a premier provider of Intellectual Property law and management services in WTR1000 ; 2021 , Dennemeyer & Associates ranks among top European IP law firms in WTR1000 ; 2020 , Dennemeyer & Associates ranked as one of the world's top IP law firms in WTR1000 ; 2019 , Dennemeyer Group selected as the "Recommended Trademark Service Provider" in WTR1000 ; 2018 , Dennemeyer & Associates winner of the "Intellectual Property - Law Firm of the Year - Luxembourg" at Lawyer Monthly Legal Awards 2018
+<b>Intellectual property awards received:</b> 2022 , Dennemeyer Group cited as a premier provider of Intellectual Property law and management services in WTR1000 ; 2021 , Dennemeyer & Associates ranks among top European IP law firms in WTR1000 ; 2020 , Dennemeyer & Associates ranked as one of the world's top IP law firms in WTR1000 ; 2019 , Dennemeyer Group selected as the “Recommended Trademark Service Provider” in WTR1000 ; 2018 , Dennemeyer & Associates winner of the “Intellectual Property - Law Firm of the Year - Luxembourg” at Lawyer Monthly Legal Awards 2018

 <b>Type of organization:</b> Non-SME